**Alt text:** Sketch of multiple figures connected by arrows, resembling an organizational chart.

 The expected employment growth in the U.S., with a likely surge of 87,000 new jobs in 2024, highlights the rising significance of stipends in today’s job market.
 As firms expand their teams to match increasing needs, stipends are serving as a vital tool for drawing and keeping skilled workers.
 These monetary motivators are more and more utilized to back up employees during work training sessions, and ongoing study efforts as well as developing their careers further.

 But, what is a stipend exactly, and how it can benefit your business?
-Read on to learn more about implementing stipend programs in your to boost success.
+Read on to learn more about implementing stipend programs in your organization to boost success.

 What Is a Stipend and Its Purpose?

-Determining the Stipend Amount and Establishing Clear Guidelines and Policies
+Concluding after review the Stipend Amount and Establishing Clear Guidelines and Policies

-When the goal of providing a stipend is understood, it's time to decide on an amount.
-The chosen sum must be enough to pay for its intended uses but not too much so as not to waste resources or encourage misuse of .
+When the goal of providing a stipend is understood, it’s time to decide on an amount.
+The chosen sum must be enough to pay for its intended uses but not too much so as not to waste resources or encourage misuse of funds.

 Implementing and Communicating the Stipend Program